 Please read the book, "The 5 love languages," or find "the 5 love languages defined" through a Google search.
 Then determine your primary love language.
 After I know yours, I will tell you mine.

-I'll be honest, I tend to be very attracted to Brazilian/Latino woman.
-I have known some, and find their views on men, love and marriage more healthy.
-With many American women, this feels more like a job interview.
-It feels like many American women put everything ahead of true love, and then wonder why they can't find true love.
-You aren't going to find your knight in shining armor if you are looking in his wallet or at certificates on his wall, you'll find him by first looking in his heart.
+I'll be honest, I tend to be very attracted to have healthy views on men, physical affection, love and marriage.
+But with many women, this feels more like a job interview.
+It feels like many women put everything ahead of true love, and then wonder why they can't find true love.
+You aren't going to find your knight in shining armor if you're looking in his wallet or at certificates on his wall, you'll find him by first looking in his heart.
 True love doesn't come with a resume, it overshadows one.
 True love should be much more like AGAPE love, which is the way God loves.
 Unconditional.
 I've had my fill of conditional love.

 By the way, this essay is not intended to be a people pleaser.
 I am not going for popularity.
 I am not looking for many women.
 Just one.
 So it is intended to appeal to few, not many.

 |About Children||I am open to all possibilities|

 |Field of Work||construction/student|

 |Outdoor activity||Automobiles/Motorcycles, Basketball, Biking, Birdwatching, Camping/Hiking/Fishing, Gardening, Golf, Horseback riding, Running, SCUBA Diving, Sports/Athletics, Swimming, Tennis, Traveling/Sightseeing|

 |Indoor activity||Charity/Volunteering, Computers, Cooking/Culinary arts, Movies/TV, Music, Reading, Restaurants, Sports, Weightlifting|